-7.9 8.9-Entire Agreement.
+8.9 Entire Agreement.
 This Agreement (including those specifications and documents incorporated by reference to URL locations which form a part of it) constitutes the entire agreement of the parties hereto pertaining to the operation of the TLD and supersedes all prior agreements, understandings, negotiations and discussions, whether oral or written, between the parties on that subject.

-7.10 8.10-English Language Controls.
+8.10 English Language Controls.
 Notwithstanding any translated version of this Agreement and/or specifications that may be provided to Registry Operator, the English language version of this Agreement and all referenced specifications are the official versions that bind the parties hereto.
-In the event of any conflict or discrepancy between any translated version of this Agreement and the English language version controls.
+In the event of any conflict or discrepancy between any translated version of this Agreement and the English language version, the English language version controls.
 Notices, designations, determinations, and specifications made under this Agreement shall be in the English language.